RychuP/ConsoleChess/README.md

 # Console Chess

-SadConsole port of JustChess by Ivaylo Kenov (and, by the looks of it, his students too).
+Console Chess Game for the OOP course at Telerik Academy.

-This version will work out of the box without the need to change system console size or its font.
+Original code required change of system console size and its font to run correctly.

-Planned:
-- add the missing menu
-- finish "TODO"s
-- replace keyboard input with mouse support

-## Work in progress (Screenshot)
+Modified version utilizes SadConsole to remove the above limitations and improve the looks slightly.

+Most of the chess mechanics are implemented apart from:
+- check mate detection
+- "en passant" pawn capture

+Press Escape for the game menu and use mouse to move chess pieces.

+## Screenshots

 ![screenshot](/screenshot.png)